DSR-RHIT/me497-reproducible-research/cm/cm1009_gitignore.md

 If you select the `Git` tab in the RStudio pane, all files you identified in `.gitignore` should disappear from the list of unstaged files.

+Lastly, let’s check your project directory.
+While you may have additional files or folders, you should have at least the following:

+    project_folder/
+        |-- data/
+        |-- manage/
+        |-- reports/
+        |-- resources/
+        |-- results/
+        |-- scripts/
+        |-- .gitignore
+        |-- .Renviron
+        `-- project_name.Rproj